Azure/kubeflow-aks/docs-site/README.md

 ## Pinned versions

-Everything is pinned to an exact version so that a clean checkout builds the same site every time:
+Everything that affects the rendered output is pinned to an exact version, so a clean checkout builds the same site every time:

 | Component | Pinned in | Version |
 | --- | --- | --- |